Katrina Velarde: Life and career

 Born and raised in Tondo, Manila, Velarde started to join singing contest at age 7 to help her family's financial difficulties.
 She also sold Sampaguita lei made by her mother.
 Velarde was known as a veteran contender in singing contests.
 She became part of Little Big Star hosted by Sarah Geronimo together with her batch mate Charice Pempengco and Sam Concepcion.

+Velarde married Mark Shapiro in May 2021 in Tagaytay.
+However, months after he passed away on November 14, 2021.

 2011: TV5's Talentadong Pinoy

 Velarde alongside Alyssa Quijano and Jennifer Maravilla formed the group New Born Divas to join the second season of Talentadong Pinoy, one of the most popular reality talent shows of its time.
 After posting consecutive wins, the group was named the 11th Hall of Famer.

 2012: ABS-CBN's The X Factor Philippines

 After New Born Divas disbanded, she joined The X Factor Philippines season 1 as a solo act.
 She sang "Dangerously in Love" by Beyoncé and got four yeses from the judges.
 On her bootcamp performance, Velarde sang (You Make Me Feel Like) A Natural Woman by Aretha Franklin.
 After that audition, the judges called the names of Velarde, Alyssa Quijano, Auriette Divina, Monique Lualhati, Jhelsea Flores and Ashley Campbell to inform them that they were chosen as the last act in groups category that made it to the Top 20 and it was mentored by Gary Valenciano.
 At the judges' home visit, A.K.A.
 J.A.M. performed Seasons of Love by the cast of Rent the musical and made it to the top 12.
 On the first week of their live show, their group performed Got to Be Real by Cheryl Lynn.
 On the second week, they performed This Is My Life (La vita) by Shirley Bassey.
 On the third week of their live show performance, A.K.A.
 J.A.M. performed Survivor by Destiny's Child.
 Unfortunately, their group didn't make it to the next level after losing to Daddy's Home via text votes of 4.42% and 5.53%, respectively.